jcuga/golongpoll/HttpLongPollAPI.md

 # Golongpoll HTTP API
-There are an official [golang client](client/README.md) and [javascript client](js-client/README.md) libraries for `golongpoll`, but custom clients can be written to conform to the followign specs.
+There are an official [golang client](client/README.md) and [javascript client](js-client/README.md) libraries for `golongpoll`, but custom clients can be written to conform to the following specs.

 Note that the URLs for publish and subscribe are up to you--wherever you want to expose the two handlers.
 If you only want to support or expose publishing or subscribing, simply don't serve that handler.